-Exercise 2.4.4: Using the mks units (meters-kilograms-seconds), suppose you have a spring with spring constant $4^{N}/m$.
+Exercise 2.4.4: Using the mks units (meters-kilograms-seconds), suppose you have a spring with spring constant $4^{N/m}$.
 You want to use it to weigh items.
 Assume no friction.
 You place the mass on the spring and put it in motion.

 - a) You count and find that the frequency is 0.8 Hz (cycles per second).
-What is the mass? - b) Find a formula for the mass m given the frequency ω in Hz.
+What is the mass?
+(Be careful with the units here, the frequency is given in cycles per second, not radians per second.) - b) Find a formula for the mass m given the frequency ω in Hz.